bulksign/UnattendedSigning/README.md

 - we send a new envelope for signing using SendEnvelope API and we obtain the SignStep identifier .

-- using the SignSDK, we use GetSignContext to obtain informations about this specific SignStep.
+- using the SignSDK, we use GetSignContext to obtain information about this specific SignStep.

 - we check if EnableBatchSign is enabled for this SignStep.